open-cogsci/osdoc/content/pages/tutorials/capybara.md

 It is good practice to inform the participant of whether the response was correct or not.
 To avoid disrupting the flow of the experiment, this type of immediate feedback should be as unobtrusive as possible.
 Here, we will do this by briefly showing a green fixation dot after a correct response, and a red fixation dot after an incorrect response.

-First, add two new `sketchpad`s to the end of the *trial_sequence*.
+First, add two new SKETCHPADs to the end of the *trial_sequence*.
 Rename the first one to *feedback_correct* and the second one to *feedback_incorrect*.
 Of course, we want to select only one of these items on any given trial, depending on whether or not the response was correct.
 To do this, we can make use of the built-in variable `correct`, which has the value 0 after an incorrect response, and 1 after a correct response.
 (Provided that we have defined `correct_response`, which we did in Step 11.)
 To tell the *trial_sequence* that the *feedback_correct* item should be called only when the response is correct, we use the following run-if statement:

 	[correct] = 1